SalvoPizzimento/angular-express/README.md

-# Angular-Express
+# Aulario Angular-Express Project

-Base project for an Angular application hosted by an express application
+This is an "Aulario" for Angular-Express project generated using [DayPilot UI Builder](https://builder.daypilot.org/).

+## Versions

+This project is based on [Angular CLI](https://github.com/angular/angular-cli) version 1.5.0.

+This project includes a trial version of DayPilot Pro for JavaScript.

+## License

+This project is licensed for testing and evaluation purposes.
+Please see the license agreement in license/LicenseAgreementTrial.pdf.

+You can use the the project if you are a licensed user of DayPilot Pro for JavaScript.
+[Buy a license](https://javascript.daypilot.org/buy/).

-## Development server
+## Project Initialization

-Run `ng start-debug` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `npm install` to download all dependencies.

+## Running the Project

+Run `php.exe -S 127.0.0.1:8090 -t path\to\backend` to start the PHP server at port 8090.
+(Windows)

+Run `php -S 127.0.0.1:8090 -t path/to/backend` to start the PHP server at port 8090.
+(Linux)

+Run `npm run start` to start a development server at `http://localhost:4200/`.

 ## Build

-Run `npm run build` to build the project.
+Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
+Use the `-prod` flag for a production build.